Quickstart

 npm run compile:model hello.grid

-You'll see a generated Lua script printed to stdout.
-The compile step parses, builds the dependency graph, and emits a Redis Functions library.
-Don't worry about the Lua — just confirming it parsed.
+You'll see a generated runtime artifact printed to stdout.
+The compile step parses, builds the dependency graph, and confirms the model can run.

 2. Add A Header